papyri/site-docs/checklist.md

 See _Catalogo dei Papiri Ercolanesi_, compiled under the direction of M. Gigante at Centro Internazionale per lo Studio dei Papiri Ercolanesi (Naples 1979) and Manuale di papirologia ercolanese, by M. Capasso (Lecce 1991 = Università degli Studi di Lecce, Dipartmento di Filologia Classica e Medioevale, Testi e Studi 3).

 ### P.Herm.
 = _Papyri from Hermopolis and Other Documents of the Byzantine Period_, ed.
 B.R.
 Rees.
 London 1964.
 (Egypt Exploration Society, Graeco-Roman Memoirs 42).
 Nos.
 1—85.
-[EES]
+[EES] {ddb:p.herm}

 ### P.Hermias
 = _Le procès d'Hermias d'apres les sources démotiques et grecques_, ed.
 E. Revillout.
 Part 1, pp. 1—136.
 Paris 1884.
 Part 2, pp. 137—210.
 Paris 1903.
 There is material in this volume which has not been republished.
 The details are found in P.Choach.Survey.

 ### P.Herm.Landl.
 = _Zwei Landlisten aus dem Hermupolites (P.Giss.
 117 und P.Flor.
 71)_, ed.
 P.J.
 Sijpesteijn and K.A.
 Worp.
 Zutphen 1978.
 (Stud.Amst.
 VII).
 There are also 2 additional texts (Stud.Pal.
 V 120 and P.Flor.
 I 87) in appendices.
-[TPC]
+[TPC] {ddb:p.herm.landl}

 ### P.HermitageCopt.
 = _Koptskie teksty Gosudarstvennogo Ermitazha_, ed.
 P.V.
 Ernshtedt (Jernstedt).
 Leningrad, Izd-vo Akademii nauk.
 1959.
 Nos.
 1—77.

 ### P.Hever
 = _Aramaic, Hebrew and Greek Documentary Texts from Nahal Hever and Other Sites, with an Appendix containing Alleged Qumran Texts (The Seiyâl Collection II)_, ed.
 H.M.
 Cotton and A. Yardeni.
 Oxford 1997.
 (Discoveries in the Judaean Desert 27).
 Nos.
 7—50 are Aramaic and Hebrew documents; nos.
 60—73 are Greek.
 There is also one Greek text, no. 361, in the appendix, not transcribed; a photographic image can be found on plate lxi.
-[OUP]
+[OUP] {ddb:p.hever}

 ### P.Hib.
 = _The Hibeh Papyri_.
-London.
+London. {ddb:p.hib}

  * I, ed.
 B.P.
 Grenfell and A.S.
 Hunt.
 1906.
 (Egypt Exploration Society, Graeco-Roman Memoirs 7).
 Nos.
 1—171.
 There is a Demotic docket at no. 80 and no. 164 (descriptum) is a Demotic document.
 The receipts, nos.
 105—107 and (in the descripta) nos.
 136—142 have one line each of Demotic at the bottom of the Greek text.
-[EES]
+[EES] {ddb:p.hib;1}
  * II, ed.
 E.G. Turner and M.-Th.
 Lenger.
 1955.
 (Egypt Exploration Society, Graeco-Roman Memoirs 32).
 Nos.
 172—284.
-[EES]
+[EES] {ddb:p.hib;2}

 ### P.Holm.
 = _Papyrus Graecus Holmiensis, Recepte für Silber, Steine und Purpur_, ed.
 O. Lagercrantz.
 Uppsala and Leipzig 1913.
 (Arbeten utgifna med understöd af Vilhelm Ekmans Universitetsfond 13).
 [UUB]

 ### P.Hombert
 = _La Collection Marcel Hombert_, ed.
 G. Nachtergael.
-Brussels
+Brussels {ddb:p.hombert}

  * I,1978.
 (Pap.Brux.
 XV).
 No. 27 is papyrus; nos.
 28—31 ostraca; nos.
 32—34 wooden tablets; texts reprinted SB XIV 11986—11991.
 (Nos.
 1-26 are stamped amphora handles.)
-[FERE]
+[FERE] {ddb:p.hombert;1}
  * II, 2003.
 (Pap.Brux.
 XXXII).
 Nos.
 39—45.
 Nos.
 39—42 and 45 are ostraca; no. 43 is a inscribed figurine and no. 44 is an inscription.
-[FERE]
+[FERE] {ddb:p.hombert;2}

 ### P.Horak
 = _Gedenkschrift Ulrike Horak_, ed.
 H. Harrauer and R. Pintaudi.
 2004.
 (Pap.Flor.
 XXXIV).
 2 volumes of texts and studies.
 Nos.
 1–6, 8–14, 16–82 are Greek.
 No. 7 is a drawing.
 No. 83 is Demotic and no. 85 Arabic.
 No. 15 and no. 84 are Coptic.
 No.1 and 31–62 are ostraca; no. 14 is parchment; no. 18 is on wood; no. 28 is an inscription; nos.
 68–79 are graffiti.
-[LGF]
+[LGF] {ddb:p.horak}

 ### P.Hou
 = _The Gooseherds of Hou_, ed.
 S. Vleeming.
 Leuven 1991.
 (Stud.
 Demotica 3).
 Nos.
 1—13.
 [Peeters]

-### P.Gur.
-= _Greek Papyri from Gurob_, ed.
-J.G.
-Smyly.
-Dublin 1921.
-(Royal Irish Academy, Cunningham Memoirs 12).
-Nos.
-1—29.
-[MF 1.53]

 ### P.Iand.
 = _Papyri Iandanae_, ed.
 C. Kalbfleisch et al. Leipzig.